Mrunmay-0615/Deep-learning-for-get-the-load-displacement-response-of-hyper-elastic-materials/README.md

 * Axial_Bar_Weak_Form (1).ipynb: Solution using the weak form
 * FSB_Pytorch (1).ipynb: A Beam fixed at both the ends

-For every notebook, the initial cell defines the integration class and the nn Model class, followed by the implementation of specific geometry DEM class that will solve the problem
+For every notebook (Except 1D Axial bar), the initial cell defines the integration class and the nn Model class, followed by the implementation of specific geometry DEM class that will solve the problem
 I have also plotted the heat maps of the solutions obtained for the important displacement values as well as the VonMises Stress.

  Here is an example of the same for the cantilever beam bending: